Peippo1/Self-Hosted-AI-Assistant-Backend--FastAPI-LangChain-/README.md

 - Example tools (calculator, web search stub, file parser)
 - Example tests and CI pipeline
 - `.env.example` for safe configuration
-- Free lifetime updates to the Gumroad version
+- Free lifetime updates to the Lemon Squeezy version

 ---

 ## Who is this for?

-This starter kit is designed for developers, data engineers, ML engineers, and indie hackers who want to ship AI-powered APIs quickly and reliably.
+This project is designed for developers, data engineers, ML engineers, consultants, and indie builders who want a clean foundation for shipping AI-powered APIs quickly and reliably.
 If you work with FastAPI, LangChain, or LLM-based tools, this provides a clean foundation for building real-world features without boilerplate.

 ---